rakudo/rakudo/docs/language_versions.md

 ### Adding a new class

-    create the file for the new class in directory core.e ...MORE TO BE ADDED
+    + create the file for the new class in directory ./src/core.e/ ...MORE TO BE ADDED

 ### Adding a new routine to an existing class

-    copy the class file from its most recent version into directory core.e if need be add the new names (symbols) to the corekeys and settingkeys files listed above ...MORE TO BE ADDED
+    + copy the class file from its most recent version into directory ./src/core.e/ if need be
+    + add the new names (symbols) to the corekeys and settingkeys files listed above ...MORE TO BE ADDED

 ## Rakudo branches